 Today it's the home of France's Constitutional Council and of the Ministry of Culture.
 The gardens remain open to the public and are a great place to spend a perfect spring day.

 Located across from the north west wing of the Louvre, on Rue Saint-Honoré.

 It actually is a square, the oldest one in Paris, and perhaps the prettiest.
 It's the model and predecessor of all the squares that were to be built in the cities of Europe.
-It was an early model of urban planning, with the same design used for the facades of the buildings surrounding the place.
+It was an early model of urban planning, where one design was used for the facades of all the buildings surrounding the place.

-Like many Paris landmarks, Place des Vosges has a royal beginning.
-It was opened in 1612 (400 years ago!) with a regal bash to celebrate the wedding of Louis XII.
+Like many Paris landmarks, Place des Vosges had a royal beginning.
+It was opened in 1612 (400 years ago) with a regal bash to celebrate the wedding of Louis XII.
 Today it's also known for the house of Victor Hugo, which is now a museum dedicated to this famous French writer.